 Love bourbon?
-Come with me on my Kentucky Bourbon Trail Tour, and then off-trail to one of my favorite distilleries!
-The Bourbon Trail is easy to navigate, and a fantastic getaway for bourbon lovers!
+Come with me on my Kentucky Bourbon Trail Tour (plus my favorite off-trail distillery)!
+The Bourbon Trail is easy to navigate and a fantastic getaway for bourbon lovers!

 If you’re a bourbon-fan, make sure to check out these posts too: The BEST Bourbon Recipes and How to Drink Bourbon: A Beginner’s Guide

-Fellow foodies, if you, like me, enjoy tours of vineyards, distilleries, and breweries– listen up!
+If you, like me, enjoy tours of vineyards, distilleries, and breweries — listen up!

 Kentucky’s native limestone rock makes bourbon production easier, and 95% of all bourbon is made in Kentucky.

 What else is nearby?
-While you’re visiting Kentucky, make sure to check go hiking at Natural Bridge near Lexington!
+While you're visiting Kentucky, make sure to go hiking at Natural Bridge near Lexington!
+If you're exploring during early summer, check out Woodstock Lavender Company near Somerset.

 How Many Distilleries Can I Tour in One Day?